Ashmont station: Reconstruction

 On January 10, 2003, with design work at 90% and $2.2 million spent, the MBTA stopped work.
 A $3.3 million design for a full reconstruction was authorized on February 12, 2004.
 The Shawmut and Fields Corner projects were constructed separate from the delayed Ashmont work.
 The MBTA removed the membrane canopy from the design in September 2004 due to lack of funds.
 However, it was necessary to re-add (at a cost of $2.9 million) because many of the interior elements were not weatherproofed.
 Original plans to include public art as part of the Arts on the Line program were removed in budget cuts; only historical interpretive panels were installed.

 In September 2004, the MBTA began reconstruction of the 75-year-old station, then expected to cost $44 million.
 The MBTA awarded the $35.2 million main construction contract on June 9, 2005.
 The reconstruction included demolition of the existing station, the addition of two fare lobbies over the ends of the station, and a new busway at the fare lobby level.
 Elevators were added to make station fully accessible, and direct access from Peabody Square (removed in the 1970s renovation) was added.
 The Ashmont–Mattapan line loop was moved to a new viaduct at the south end of the station, with a platform near the south fare lobby; the former cross-platform transfer was eliminated.
+Charliecard electronic fare collection equipment at the station was activated on December 22, 2006.

 Red Line service to Ashmont was maintained through the whole construction process.
 However, the Ashmont–Mattapan line was closed from June 24, 2006 to December 22, 2007 for construction of the new viaduct.
 During that time, Mattapan station and the intermediate stations were also renovated for accessibility.
 The main reconstruction contract was completed in 2009 at a cost of $53.2 million - an increase of $18 million over the original price due to change orders.
 The $10.3 million architectural work lasted until June 14, 2011, at which point the station was declared accessible.
 In September 2011, a "HOLD" sign was installed on the trolley platform to allow an easier connection for those transferring from the Red Line.
 The total cost of the entire reconstruction was $83 million.
+The plaza at the north end of the station was renamed Droser Plaza in November 2019 after Vince Droser, a Dorchester resident and community organizer who died in 2011.

 Buses replaced service on the Ashmont Branch and Mattapan Line from October 14–29, 2023, to allow for track work.
 The MBTA plans to convert the Mattapan Line to modern light rail equipment.
 All stations would have raised platforms for level boarding on the new vehicles.
 The 2007-built streetcar loop and platform at Mattapan would be demolished and replaced with a new alignment.